Sabaneak/Machine-Learning-Summer-Group-2021/README.md

 8th July, 2021: NumPy Assignment uploaded in the NumPy folder {Deadline : 10th July, 11:59 pm} .
 Solution to the NumPy practise questions uploaded as well.

+11th July, 2021: Pandas Material and Pratise Notebooks updated in the repo.